BUS2031 : Managing Change

 |Semester 2 Credit Value:||10|

 This module seeks to give students an understanding of the theory and practice of organisational change so that they can undertake and manage it effectively.
-It will expose students to a range of theories and practical tools for managing change, encouraging them to think critically about the realities of change and to what extent common theories and tools may be helpful.
-It will offer students opportunities to reflect on their own experiences of change and strategies for dealing with it.
+It will expose students to a range of theories and practical tools for managing change, encouraging them to think critically about the realities of change and to what extent common theories and tools may be helpful to understand and deal with it effectively.

 Outline Of Syllabus